How to Create a Checklist That Works?

 ☐ Throw away perishable food, close windows, turn off electrical appliances.

 Did we get a good tool?
-No, it's still quite raw.
+No, it's still quite raw, and each task description is clumsy.
 Imagine yourself running in a hurry the day before departure.
-You require clear instructions, not this mess.
+You require clear instructions so that getting the completed checklist is a straightforward sequence of steps, and not this mess.
 To begin with, it is necessary to separate logically unrelated items from each other so that one unfinished task does not block another.

 ☐ Take clothes.